mhoehle/hoehleatsu.github.io/_posts/2020-09-17-gaen_riskscoring.md

 }
 ```

-To illustrate use of the function we will repeat the classification with the server information available on 2020-09-21.
-Note that this information is slightly different than on 2020-09-20, because now also Aisha's keys are available:
+Note that the server information on 2020-09-21 is slightly different from  2020-09-20, because now also Aisha's keys are available:

 ```r